 During the 1st Master of Electro-mechanical engineering,

 the students are challenged to create a robot for the project of the course Mechatronics by Professor Bram Vanderborght.
-As a team of three girls, we decided to take the opportunity to work with autistic children.
+As a team of three girls, we decided to take the opportunity to work with young adults with severe autism.

-"Make your choice" represents a project in cooperation with Parhélie Brussels, a private institute for autistic, psychotic or severe neurotic children and adults.
-The goal is to create a device that gives children with ASD from ages 12 to 18 the opportunity to communicate with computers.
-Since the children don't speak, the device should help them to interact with people too.
-From now on, caregivers will not have to choose in name of the children but the children will be able to make decisions autonomously.
+"Make your choice" represents a project in cooperation with Parhélie Brussels, a private institute for children and adults who are autistic, psychotic or severe neurotic.
+The goal is to create a device that gives young adults with severe ASD (Autism Spectrum Disorder) from ages 12 to 18 the opportunity to communicate with computers.
+Since the young adults don't speak, the device should help them to interact with people too.
+From now on, caregivers will not have to choose in name of the young adults but the young adults will be able to make decisions autonomously.
 The main goal is that they are able to pick a song or dinner option, displayed on the computer screens, by themselves.

 Since it's interesting to provide the option to reuse the project in other future projects, the possibility of extension will be taken into account.
 The coding of the computer app will be performed in such a way that the choice options can be extended as wished.